hayakawasho/kuboniku/wp/wp-content/plugins/siteguard/readme.txt

 [Japanese Page](https://www.jp-secure.com/siteguard_wp_plugin/faq/)

 == Changelog ==
-= 1.6.1 =
+= 1.7.3 =
+* Fix an issue where password reset could not be sent from the management page when CAPTCHA was enabled = 1.7.2 =
+* Reviewed and modified source code related to security = 1.7.1 =
+* Fix the problem that a syntax error occurs in PHP5.6 or earlier = 1.7.0 =
+* Removed ability to get client IP address from X-Forwarded-For due to IP spoofing risk = 1.6.1 =
 * Fix the problem that an error occurs when suppressing the redirect from the management page to the login page = 1.6.0 =